aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-workbooks-and-worksheets/set-background-picture-for-a-worksheet/_index.md

 The code below sets a background image using an image from a stream.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-SetBackgroundPictureforWorksheet-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-SetBackgroundPictureforWorksheet-1.java" >}}

 ## Related Articles